PACKED-vzw/resolver/INSTALL.md

 ```
 $ heroku create
 ```
-4. Change the settings in `resolver/config.py` as explained in the configuration section, and commit your changes to the repository (note: you do not need to change anything in the database section).
+4. Create a configuration file as explained in the configuration section, and commit your changes to the repository (note: you do not need to change anything in the database section).
 5. Update the requirements for Heroku and commit your changes
 ```
 $ echo "\npsycopg2" >> requirements.txt